hoanganhduc/hoanganhduc.github.io/_posts/2026-06-13-coding-system-rebuild.md

 Full instructions and the honest caveats (a Codespace is amd64; my machine is arm64, so it's a *functional* — not bit-identical — replica) are in [`CODESPACES.md`](https://github.com/hoanganhduc/coding-system-rebuild/blob/main/docs/CODESPACES.md).

+**Want a real arm64 box like mine?** The machine this system runs on is an **Oracle Cloud Ampere A1** (arm64) instance, and Oracle's **Always Free** tier hands out one in the same family at no cost: up to **4 Arm cores and 24 GB of RAM** (which you can split across as many as four small VMs) plus around **200 GB of block storage** — enough to host the full arm64 replica rather than the amd64 Codespace approximation.
+Free-tier offerings change, so check [Oracle's current Always Free list](https://www.oracle.com/cloud/free/) before relying on the exact numbers.

 # Secrets and keys you'd need to replicate it

 The public repos contain **no secrets** — only sanitized templates and the *names* of the keys.
-To fully replicate the system you would supply your own.
-The main categories:
+To replicate the system you would supply your own.
+The key thing to understand is that **almost every secret exists only because the system talks to some external service I happen to use** — so for several of them you would not need the same key at all, and might plug in a different service entirely.
+Here is *why* each category is needed, and where your choices would differ from mine:

-- **Model providers** — API keys for the LLM backends the agents use (e.g. OpenAI/Codex, DeepSeek, Groq, OpenRouter, a Google/Gemini key, and any reseller providers).
+- **Model providers** — API keys for the LLM backends the agents actually call (two Claude-model resellers as primary and fallback, plus DeepSeek, Groq, an OpenAI/Codex key, and a Google/Gemini key). *Why:* every agent turn is an API call, so with no working provider key nothing runs at all.
+You would use whichever provider(s) you have an account with — my particular fallback chain is not special, and a single working key is enough to start.
-- **Research services** — a **Zotero** API key (+ WebDAV for attachments), a **Google Drive** service-account JSON for the Calibre/Drive libraries, a **Semantic Scholar** key, and per-service logins for paper retrieval.
-- **Messaging/automation** — a **Telegram** bot token (+ chat id) for file delivery and alerts, and tokens for any other channels (Zulip, etc.) if you run the OpenClaw bot.
-- **Infrastructure** — SSH keys, a GitHub token, optionally a Tailscale auth key and a Docker registry login.
+- **Zotero + attachments** — a **Zotero** API key, plus a **WebDAV** password. *Why:* the `/zotero` skill reads and writes my online Zotero library, and my PDF attachments sync over WebDAV.
+If you keep your library locally, or sync attachments through Zotero's own storage or a different WebDAV host, you would swap or drop these.
+- **Google Drive service account** — *Why:* my **ebook library and several research files live on Google Drive**, so the Calibre/Drive skills authenticate with a Google service-account JSON. **You very likely do not need Google at all.** If your library sits on a local disk you need nothing here; and since the off-machine copy of the encrypted secrets zip already goes to **Dropbox (via `rclone`)**, you might instead add a Dropbox, S3, or plain-local remote.
+This key encodes *my* storage choice, not a requirement of the system — exactly the kind of secret you would replace rather than reuse.
+- **Paper-retrieval logins** — per-service accounts for the paper downloader, used only for papers not already in my library. *Why:* each academic source needs its own login; a missing one disables just that one source while the rest keep working.
+- **Messaging channels** — a **Telegram** bot token (+ chat id), and optional Zalo / Zulip / Google-Chat credentials. *Why:* the system **delivers files and digest notifications to me over chat**, and the self-hosted OpenClaw bot listens on those channels.
+Use whatever channel you prefer, or none — delivery then just falls back to writing files locally.
+- **Infrastructure** — SSH keys and a **GitHub** token (to push backups), plus an optional **Tailscale** auth key (private networking between my own machines), a **Docker** registry login (private image pulls), a **Modal** token (offloading heavy compute), and the `rclone` remote above. *Why:* these wire the machine to *my* hosting choices; each is optional and degrades exactly one capability when absent.

 Every key — where to obtain it, which file it lives in, and exactly what stops working without it — is documented key-by-key in [`SECRETS.md`](https://github.com/hoanganhduc/coding-system-rebuild/blob/main/docs/SECRETS.md).
-Without them the system still installs and the Codespace still runs; it just degrades feature-by-feature.
+Without them the system still installs and the Codespace still runs; it just degrades feature-by-feature, and `make verify-secrets --degraded` prints which feature each missing key disables.

 # Caveats

 This is a personal, **experimental** system, not a product.
 It targets a specific arm64 Ubuntu setup, pins specific tool versions, and bakes in assumptions about my research (reconfiguration problems, graph invariants, LaTeX manuscripts).
 Expect to adapt it.
 If you only want to *look*, the Codespace degraded mode is the safest way to poke around.

+## When the agents get it wrong

+Because the same agents wrote this system, it is only fair to show how they fail.
+The following are **real incidents from this project's own logs**, not hypotheticals — and they are why the workflow above has so many explicit gates:

+- **A confident, wrong "it's not there."** Asked to send a file over Telegram, an agent declared Telegram "not configured" — when the bot token was sitting in plain sight in the secrets file.
+It had trusted an incomplete memory note instead of checking.
+The standing rule now is: search the workspace before claiming anything is missing.
+- **"Done" before it was tested.** An agent reported two code fixes as finished without ever running them.
+The rule now is that no change is called done until the changed code has actually been executed.
+- **Hallucinated links and references.** An earlier draft of *this very post* linked "combinatorial reconfiguration" and a review-template name to entirely unrelated pages.
+A human noticed, which is why every external link here was re-checked against its real target before publishing.
+- **A secret that slipped past the scanner.** An early version of the leak-scanner matched secrets by *field name* only; a real provider API key got past it and was briefly committed to a public repo.
+The fix was not just to make the repo private and rewrite its history, but to harden the scanner to catch value-shaped patterns (not only field names), add a test that the scanner always covers the redactor, and **rotate the exposed key** — because making a repo private does not un-expose a key that was already public.
+- **Quiet, invisible failures.** A broken `package.json` two directories up silently made *every* editor hook exit with an error for a while — including the guard meant to vet edits — and nobody noticed, because the failure was swallowed.
+Separately, an installer happily "succeeded" while silently skipping source directories that did not exist, which would have produced an empty install that *looked* fine.

+The pattern is the same across all of them: an agent sounded certain, or an automated check looked green, when it was not.
+That is exactly why the research workflow front-loads a visible brief, adversarial verification, independent multi-agent review, and a final evidence gate — and why this system is labelled experimental and meant to be **supervised, not trusted blindly**.

 # Tools it builds on